The Anatomy of Desire

 "The Anatomy of Desire" is a short story by American writer John L'Heureux, first published in his book Desires, in 1981.
-It can also be read in American Gothic Tales edited by Joyce Carol Oates and Sudden Fiction edited by Richard Shapard.
+It can also be read in American Gothic Tales edited by Joyce Carol Oates and Sudden Fiction edited by Robert Shapard.
 It is the story of a man with an unwavering need for more than just love: he wants to possess and be possessed.
 Determined to do so, he goes to an extreme only to learn there can only be desire: "He walked around on his skinned feet, leaving bloody footprints up and down the corridors, looking for someone to love him."